fvicent/attrs2bin/README.md

 # attrs2bin
 `attrs2bin` is a Python library that lets you serialize/deserialize your [`attrs`](https://www.attrs.org/en/stable/)-based classes to/from a byte stream.
-It is compatible with Rust's [`bincode`](https://github.com/servo/bincode), so you can seralize objects in Python, send the resulting byte stream through a socket or any other transport and deserialize it back to a Rust object.
+It is compatible with Rust's [`bincode`](https://github.com/servo/bincode), so you can seralize objects in Python, send the resulting byte stream through a socket or any other transport and deserialize it back to a Rust object (and vice versa).
 It can also deserialize objects from a socket (see below).

 # Installation